drick717/Capstone/index.md

 ## Welcome to my Project Repository

-**Here you will find links to files for all of my projects, completed and current.**
+**Here you will find links to files for all of my projects, both completed and current.**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My latest project has been an attempt to take my very first programming project for a class and update it with some of the skills I've learned over the last few years.
 It's a very simple zoo login program that was originally